 Paths Forward for Algorithmic Bias Detection:

 PAI has two active research projects seeking to bring greater clarity to the question of how demographic data should be used in service of algorithmic fairness goals.

-In a forthcoming law review article from PAI, we explore the legal tensions between on the one hand, seeking to ensure that algorithmic decision-making is not driven by protected class attributes like race and sex and on the other hand, seeking to actively mitigate algorithmic bias through techniques that might be conscious of such attributes.
+In this law review article from PAI, we explore the legal tensions between on the one hand, seeking to ensure that algorithmic decision-making is not driven by protected class attributes like race and sex and on the other hand, seeking to actively mitigate algorithmic bias through techniques that might be conscious of such attributes.